GuardBear2/SIEM/apis/server_management/test/integration/mapping/README.md

     The JSON file will be generated within the same directory as the script as `integration_test_api_endpoints.json`.

 - Test the mapping
-    Run the script with a relative path from the `wazuh` folder to check if a file is mapped.
+    Run the script with a relative path from the `guardbear` folder to check if a file is mapped.
     ```
-    python3 _test_mapping.py framework/wazuh/agent.py
+    python3 _test_mapping.py framework/guardbear/agent.py
     ```
     If the file is mapped, this will be the output (for `agent.py`):
     ```